markbarlow/180bpm/_drafts/notes-on-images-fonts-audio.md

      1 (ticker couple without sufficient contrast for white text) - maybe for music artwork?
      8 (colourful ticker only) ok for subsidiary page / success page after got the picture of running but not as good as 1 which has feet too

-     blog-runner2.png is a beauty, dark with light patches blog-tape1.png is another good tape one, not useed yet, credit to https://www.flickr.com/photos/areta_e/5727742070/
+     blog-runner2.png is a beauty, dark with light patches, used on first blog post blog-tape1.png is another good tape one, not used yet, credit to https://www.flickr.com/photos/areta_e/5727742070/

      DTS1,2,3 all tried - DTS 3 is the winner for mobile centering reasons.
 DTS 2 is a spare option for any track related pages

      OK:
      jjvico65-5 (crowd legs barca) is ok but not as impactful as previous.
      Maidenhead (currently in post.html) ok but not as sharp, could be for a blog post style one

 	#################   FONT AWESOME
 	 http://fontawesome.io/icons/
 	 Other nice font awesome options: